mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 threads=auto
 ```

+From 23.02 onwards it is possible to change the number threads at runtime.
+Please see [Threads](#threads-1) for more details.

 Additional threads will be created to execute other internal services within
 MariaDB MaxScale.
 This setting is used to configure the number of threads that
 will be used to manage the user connections.